omkark95/AWS-Scripts/AWS-ECS-Monitoring/Readme.md

   1. Place all these files on a S3 folder or a remote directory from where they can be downloaded.
   2. Ideally download these files on the /tmp directory
   3. Change the type of the of slack.sh using `chmod +x /path/to/slack.sh`
-  4. The script can added to crontab by either utilising cron-verification.py or by simply running the following commands
+  4. The script can added to crontab by either utilising cron-verification.py or by simply running the following commands:

     4.1 To remove any existing ecsagent monitoring scripts.